mpadrutt/expectmine/docs/source/markdown/pipeline/overview.md

 # Overview

-## What is Preprocessing-Pipeline?
+## What is the expectmine-pipeline?
-The Preprocessing-Pipeline aims to create a simple interface for researchers to build processing pipelines for their workflows.
+The Expectmine-Pipeline aims to create a simple interface for researchers to build processing pipelines for their workflows.
 It is built with reducing the interface overhead from the start which tries to the process of integrating new steps or adding library support as easy as possible.